MicrosoftCloudEssentials-LearningHub/AzureFunctionApp-TempUsage/scenario1-high-decay/README.md

 - **Deployment Method (Function App Environment Variables)**: Standard deployment (extracted .zip)

+  > `WEBSITE_RUN_FROM_PACKAGE = 0` means your app is deployed by extracting files from a zip package, rather than mounting the zip directly. `Extracted deployments allow your app to write to its local disk (such as C:\local\Temp), which is essential for scenarios testing temp file accumulation.`

   ```terraform
   # Force standard deployment instead of mounted package
   "WEBSITE_RUN_FROM_PACKAGE" = "0"